The Ripple Effect Of Not Putting Your Prices On Your Website

 It’s highly disrespectful, when you intentionally try, to waste someone’s time.
 A couple nights ago, I had the pleasure of reading through a very lively discussion, amongst customers who felt angered an incredibly confused by this practice of not listing prices.
 I also conducted a discussion of my own. (if you like, you can check it out here)

-At the same time, this is great news for other small service businesses who actually recognize their value are proud of their pricing and willing display it because there will be more clients looking for your kind of service and for those unwilling to comply, this will only cause far reaching fragmentation that could possibly put them out of business.
+At the same time, this is great news for other small service businesses who actually recognize their value are proud of their pricing and willingly display it because there will be more clients looking for your kind of service.
+And for those unwilling to comply, this will only cause far- reaching fragmentation that could possibly put them out of business.